AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 # Viewing and understanding Adaptive Forms analytics reports {#viewing-and-understanding-aem-forms-analytics-reports}

 In the rapidly evolving landscape of digital analytics, staying attuned to global trends is imperative for making informed decisions and optimizing digital experiences.
-To cater to this, Adaptive Forms seamlessly integrate with Adobe Analytics to capture and track performance metrics for your published forms and documents.
+To address this, Adaptive Forms seamlessly integrate with Adobe Analytics to capture and track performance metrics for your published forms and documents.
 The objective behind analyzing these metrics is to make data-driven decisions, using metrics and analytics to enhance the usability and effectiveness of the forms.

 By capturing and tracking key performance indicators, businesses can identify areas of improvement, optimize user experiences, and ultimately drive better outcomes to create exceptional customer experiences.